CharlesChenME/starter-hugo-academic1/content/authors/admin/_index.md

 ---
 I am a graduate student in computational materials science, working at the interface between physics and computer science at Tongji University in Shanghai, China.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I obtained my B.Sc and experimental skills (XRD, TEM, SEM, etc.) at the department of materials science and engineering at Hebei University of Science & Technology.
+Later I studied for M.Sc at Tongji University where I worked on a multidisciplinary project on steel.
+During my research with DFT, I found its limitation in atomic- and time scale due to the complexity of solving the Schrödinger equation.
+Further exploring brought me to machine learning as an innovative solution to these problems.

-Currently I’m looking for Ph.D. positions associate with the application of machine learning to materials science in Europe.
+Currently, I’m looking for Ph.D. positions associated with the application of machine learning to materials science in Europe.
 I would like to develop my academic career in this field.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV-HaoChen.pdf" "newtab" >}}CV{{< /staticref >}}.